LMerbecks/D38999-3MF/README.md

 # D38999-3MF
 In this repository we develop a MIL-DTL-38999 connector (system) that can be 3D-printed.
+It was inspired by [this thing](https://www.thingiverse.com/thing:3129731) by [fdavies](https://www.thingiverse.com/fdavies/designs)

 ## Introduction